所屬分類:報告與見解發佈時間:2026-03-06

 o External Review

-For each component relevant to the financing analysis, we assess whether the financing meets the minimum requirements for alignment with the corresponding part of the relevant principles.
-All relevant analysis components must be aligned to achieve overall alignment results.
+For each component of the financing analysis, we assess whether it meets the minimum requirements for alignment under the relevant principles.
+Alignment for the overall financing can only be established if all relevant analytical components meet the alignment requirements.

 The weight of each core factor is as follows: